benniatli/BrainAgePredictionResNet/README.md

     }

 ## Todo
-* Add notebook training runs and pretrained models for all four image types.
-* Add a notebook with results for the combined brain age predictions.
 * Add code for models trained on SBM and VBM features, such as, Gaussian process regression and SVR.
 * Add CAT12 toolbox preprocessing script.